Skip to content

 Piedmont Plastics supplies a range of engineering thermoplastics for petrochemical refining, oil and gas exploration, oil refining, fracking, and pumping.

 Equipment used in the oil and gas exploration and production industry must be able to withstand the harsh conditions found in oilfields, offshore drilling rigs, and petrochemical processing plants.
 When high pressures, high temperatures, abrasive fluids, and saltwater combine, plastics are ideally suited for the challenge.
-When the proper material is selected, performance plastics provide longer lifespans under conditions that would significantly deteriorate most metals over time.
+With the proper material selection, performance plastics provide longer lifespans under conditions that would significantly deteriorate most metals over time.

 Advantages of Plastics

 PTFE has a low coefficient of friction, excellent electrical properties, high chemical resistance, and stability in wide temperature ranges.
-PTFE can be used for applications such as downhole drilling tools, bearings and bushingsseals and gasketsvalve seats, and thrust washers.
+PTFE can be used for applications such as:

-Phenolic Materials are hard, dense materials made by applying heat and pressure to varying weighted layers of paper, cotton, or a glass fabric mix that is impregnated with a synthetic resin.
-Phenolics are approximately half the weight of aluminum and their physical toughness resists abrasion and friction, as well as impact and material fatigue.
-Phenolics also have low water absorption and dissipation factors, corrosion resistance to several chemicals, and superior electrical characteristics exhibited over a wide range of temperatures and humidity.
-Some common phenolic applications include bushings, thrust washers, gaskets, spacers, rings, collars, and violent storm or ballistic protection.
+Phenolic materials are hard, dense materials made by applying heat and pressure to varying weighted layers of paper, cotton, or a glass fabric mix that is infused with a synthetic resin.
+Phenolics are approximately half the weight of aluminum and their physical toughness resists abrasion, friction, impact, and material fatigue.

 Data Sheets and Resources